angelicamarttins/email-mkt/README.md

-# Frontend Mentor - Interactive pricing component solution
+# Technical Test - E-mail marketing

 This project was a technical test done for the [Adin company](https://www.adin.com.br/).
 The main objective was to make an email marketing from an e-commerce template.